 Dr Ian Cawood, Newman University, Birmingham’s Satirical Periodicals in the age of Chamberlain;

 Gail Chester, Independent Scholar, The influence of provincial publications in the radical movements of the 1960s-90s;

-Tor Clark, De Montfort University in Leicester, The Local Democratic Deficit – how the decline of the regional press has impacted on coverage of local government in the UK;
+Tor Clark, University of Leicester, The Local Democratic Deficit – how the decline of the regional press has impacted on coverage of local government in the UK;

 Judith Davies, PhD Student, University of Birmingham, George Walters, Dudley’s radical printer;

-Dr Catherine Ferris, Dublin Institute of Technology, The Freeman’s Journal, Evening Packet and Saunders’s News-Letter: Musical Identities, Political Identities;
+Dr Catherine Ferris, Research Foundation for Music in Ireland, The Freeman’s Journal, Evening Packet and Saunders’s News-Letter: Musical Identities, Political Identities;

 Duncan Frankis, PhD Student, University of Birmingham, That Nefarious Newspaper: The Dublin Evening Post, 1789-1794;